ImMPrada/discussion/README.md

 # discussion

+This is a WIP.
 Share ideas with others and discuse it :) you can share ideas, rate it and if sometime you want, you can delete your posts.

 ![image](https://user-images.githubusercontent.com/26731448/162986640-19dd4cb9-a2d1-4c09-99bf-3c351ac85e45.png)

 This is the frontend of the component

+Can find backend api repo here: https://github.com/ImMPrada/discussion-api

 ## Built With